Occupation of the Malheur National Wildlife Refuge: Costs

-According to an initial analysis by The Oregonian, the occupation "cost taxpayers at least $3.3 million to cover the massive police response, a week of shuttered schools and a long list of supplies ranging from food to flashlight batteries."
+According to an initial analysis by The Oregonian, the occupation "cost taxpayers at least $3.3 million to cover the massive police response, a week of shuttered schools and a long list of supplies ranging from food to flashlight batteries".
 Most of the cost was for around-the-clock police work: the Oregon State Police spent US$1.2 million on wages, overtime, lodging, and fuel; while an additional US$788,500 was paid for help from other police and government agencies from outside Harney County.
-The municipalities of Burns and Hines, Oregon, along with Harney County, its schools, spent US$521,800.
+The municipalities of Burns and Hines, Oregon, along with Harney County, spent US$521,800.
 The US$3.3 million figure also includes wages paid to employees who could not work because of the occupation, such as US$425,000 for about 120 BLM employees whose offices were closed.
 The figure of the costs does not include additional costs, such as lost time in the field, delayed or canceled BLM projects, or added demand for food and services at local nonprofits, such as the Harney County Senior Center.
 A subsequent estimate stated the cost as at least US$9 million, including US$2 million spent relocating employees who had been threatened by the militants, US$2.3 million on federal law enforcement, US$1.7 million to replace damaged or stolen property and over US$3 million spent by Oregon government agencies.

 Reopening of refuge headquarters

-In September 2016, the U.S. Fish and Wildlife Service said the headquarters area would remain closed while they installed security upgrades, which they anticipated could take until spring 2017.
+In September 2016, the U.S. Fish and Wildlife Service (USFWS) said the headquarters area would remain closed while they installed security upgrades, which they anticipated could take until spring 2017.
 Roads and wetlands remained open to the public for birding.
 By May 8, 2017, the entire Visitor Center, including Center Patrol Road, had been reopened to visitors.
+Pacific Region USFWS spokesman Jason Holm encouraged during the trial: "Please continue to go there and check birds off your life list.
+And then, rather than heading into the visitor center, head into Burns, eat at a local restaurant, and provide some boost to their economy as well."